Reinterpreting Landauer conductance, solving the quantum measurement problem, grand unification: Re-interpreting Landauer-Buttiker formalism

-While Eqs.
-53 and 54 is measured by making $J_2=0$ by adjusting $\mu_2$, one can also earth the STM tip as shown in Fig. 3 and measure the coherent current from reservoir 1 to reservoir 2.
-This coherent current can demonstrate $\rho_{lpd}$ as will be shown in this subsection.
-This coherent current can be again measured by measuring scattering probabilities as is evident from Eq.
-14. In axiomatic quantum mechanics, any local state will be disturbed by measurements in an unpredictable manner and the theory of quantum mechanics rests on the fact that there can only be a random outcome.
+In axiomatic quantum mechanics, any local state will be disturbed by measurements in an unpredictable manner and the theory of quantum mechanics rests on the fact that there can only be a random outcome.
 There is no theory for this measurement related randomness in quantum mechanics, as opposed to the dynamics prior to measurements for which probabilities can be calculated.
 A good example to see this are what is known as snapshots of chaotic billiards.
-Once again Buttikker and his coworkers \cite{gra} could demonstrate a connection between measured currents and LPDOS in the semi-classical regime.
+Once again Buttikker and his coworkers \cite{gra} could demonstrate a connection between measured currents and LPDOS in the semi-classical regime for the typical set up of Fig. 2.
 The real issue is in the quantum regime and that remained puzzling as LPDOS could become negative and they could not make sense of it.
 We had shown that negative LPDOS is consistent with negative signal propagation time or time travel \cite{kan}.
 In the previous subsection we also showed that LPDOS can answer the unanswered questions related to why Landauer-Buttiker formalism works so well.
 In this sub-section, we will demonstrate that the relation between LPDOS and measured scattering probability, as derived by Buttikker and co-workers make perfect sense even when we get negative LPDOS.
 It will be thus clear that the possibility of a deterministic local state with a LPDOS also solve the quantum measurement problem as will be demonstrated in this sub-section.
 Just as in principle, one can solve Newtons equation for $10^{23}$ particles to derive classical statistical mechanics, one can in principle calculate LPDOS for a mesoscopic sample with $10^{23}$ leads attached, to deterministically predict every single electron scattering outcome.
 As to why the uncertainty principle will not affect this deterministic outcome is discussed in \cite{kan} (see Eqs.
 3.56 and 3.57 therein with the discussion below it), but the intuitive answer is that local states do not appear in axiomatic quantum mechanics but the axioms do not rule out its possibility by Goedel's incompleteness theorem.
 This applies to any other theorem that can be proved within the axiomatic framework of quantum mechanics, like for example the Bell's theorems.